TheBarcodeProject/central-america-panam/README.md

 ```

 ## The data
-You will find a folder named "clean_data" on the parent directory.
+You will find a directory named "clean_data" on the parent directory.
 These csv feed the essay's visualizations.

 ## License